 Plugins are snippets of codes and programs that extend the functionality of a WordPress site.
 Each plugin is built with specific functions, classes, and frameworks.
 So, it’s really very common that if the eco-system of a plugin doesn’t match with another, they will conflict.

-Some careful precautions and strategic moves are enough to get your site back if ever any conflict happens on your site.
+Some careful precautions and strategic moves are enough to get your site back if any conflict happens.
 We hope this article has been able to meet your needs.
 We have also tried to cover how to fix plugin conflicts in WordPress.

 Subscribe to us and follow our Facebook and Twitter channels for more interesting articles like this.
 If you want us to cover any article on your topic, we request you to let us know through the comment section.